-The City of Raleigh requires that a neighborhood meeting be held for all property owners within 500 feet of the area requested for rezoning.
-After the meeting, a report will be submitted to the Raleigh Planning and Development Department.
-Any other person attending the meeting can submit written comments about the meeting.
+The City of Raleigh requires a neighborhood meeting involving the owners and tenants of property within 500 feet of the properties prior to filing a rezoning application.
+After the meeting, we will prepare a report for the Planning Department regarding the items discussed at the meeting.